bright/new-www/content/our-areas/remarketing-general-lp.md

 title_team: team
 title_case_study: the clients we have supported in the tech journey
 title_faqs: FAQs
-title_contact: let's meet in 48 hours
+title_contact: schedule a free consultation within 48 hours
 description_contact: Fill out the form below and we'll get back to you in 48 hours.
 boxes:
   - box_title: software audit